Fürst: Origins and cognates

 The word Fürst designates the head (the “first”) of a ruling house, or the head of a branch of such a house.

 The term “first” originates from ancient Germanic times, when the “first"” was the leader in battle.

 Various cognates of the word Fürst exist in other European languages (see extensive list under Prince), sometimes only used for a princely ruler.
-A derivative of the Latin princeps (a Republican title in Roman law, which never formally recognized a monarchic style for the executive head of state but nominally maintained the Consuls as collegial Chief magistrates) is used for a genealogical prince in some languages (e.g., in Dutch and West Frisian, where a ruler is usually called vorst and foarst, respectively), but a prince of the blood is always styled prins.
+A derivative of the Latin princeps (a Republican title in Roman law, which never formally recognized a monarchic style for the executive head of state but nominally maintained the Consuls as collegial—typically dual—chief magistrates) is used for a genealogical prince in some languages (e.g., in Dutch and West Frisian, where a ruler is usually called vorst and foarst, respectively), but a prince of the blood is always styled prins.
 In Icelandic, fursti is a ruler, and a prince of the blood is prins (in these languages, no capital letters are used for writing titles, unless they occur as the first word of a sentence), while in other languages, only a princeps-derived word is used for both (e.g., English uses prince for both).
 In all cases, the original (German or otherwise) term may also be used.